-Dodd-Frank and the SAFE Act were both born of the real estate collapse.
-Dodd-Frank generally requires that a seller-lender in an owner-financed transaction involving a residence make an informed determination that the buyer-borrower has the ability to repay the loan.
+Dodd-Frank and the SAFE Act were both born of the 2008 real estate collapse.
+Dodd-Frank generally requires that a seller-lender in an owner-financed transaction involving a residence (this includes executory-contract sellers) make an informed determination that the buyer-borrower has the ability to repay the loan.
 Most sellers are therefore obligated to qualify the buyer-borrower in the same way any regular lender would.
 This law also has a de minimis exception that excludes persons doing no more than three owner-financed transactions per year, at least so long as the seller-lender is not in the building business.
 Although Dodd-Frank is roundly criticized by some politicians as an example of over-regulation, there is no doubt that corrective action was necessary in order to avoid another epidemic of toxic loans.

 It is not permissible to simply evict a buyer under an executory contract if there is a default.
 Why?
-Because the buyer has equitable rights and is more than a mere tenant.
-The Property Code therefore requires ample notice and opportunity for the buyer to cure the default.
-Sections 5.063 and 5.064 specify the content of the default notice, which must be followed to the letter if it is to be valid.
+Because the buyer has equitable and enhanced statutory rights and is therefore more than a mere tenant.
+The buyer must be given ample notice and opportunity to cure a default.
+Property Code Sections 5.063 and 5.064 specify the content of the default notice, which must be followed to the letter if it is to be valid.

 There is also the “40 or 48 Rule” contained in Property Code Section 5.066(a): if the buyer has paid in 40% or more of the purchase price, or the equivalent of 48 monthly payments, then a 60-day notice is required and, if the default is not cured, a traditional foreclosure (not an eviction) must be used to regain title.
-Clearly, the intent is to keep sellers from unfairly confiscating down payments and buyers’ equity.
+Clearly, the intent is to keep sellers from unfairly confiscating down payments and buyers’ accumulated equity.

 The Reality of the Courtroom

 Information in this article is provided for general informational and educational purposes only and is not offered as legal advice upon which anyone may rely.
 The law changes.
+No attorney-client relationship is created by the offering of this article.
+This firm does not represent you unless and until it is expressly retained in writing to do so.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.
-This firm does not represent you unless and until it is expressly retained in writing to do so.

-Copyright © 2019 by David J. Willis.
-All rights reserved worldwide.
-David J. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
-More information is available at his website, LoneStarLandLaw.com.
+Copyright © 2023 by David J. Willis.
+All rights reserved.
+Mr. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
+More information is available at his website, www.LoneStarLandLaw.com.